Make Valentine’s Day dinner fun for the whole family with these 17 cute and easy ideas that even the little ones will love.

 Valentine’s Day Dinner Appetizers and Snacks

 Does anyone else’s kids love making a meal out of appetizers?
-Just add some cheese and cruditee (raw vegetables) to The Trophy Wife Style’s heart shaped cheeseboard, and you’ve got a fun and filling meal.
+Just add some cheese, cruditee, and some croutons to a Valentine’s day charcuterie board, and you’ve got a fun and filling meal.

 So, little kids may scoff at the idea, but older more adventurous eaters might love the idea of starting dinner with a tasty caprese salad made with heart-shaped mozzarella cheese. (from education.com)